15th January 2020

 Why not buy some red paper and have a go at making these with your group?
 You could even get your Scouts to cut out their own Chinese zodiac.

 Every year has a Chinese zodiac which is an animal that represents them.
-This year is the Year of the Pig and will only repeat in another 12.
+This year is the Year of the Rat and will only repeat in another 12.

 In Chinese culture, your zodiac determines your fortune for the coming year, marriage compatibility and many more factors in your life, as it’s closely linked to astrology, in a similar way to western horoscopes.